-7.6 Window-Frame Removal - Figure 26
+7.6 Window-Frame Removal - Figure 30

-- 7.6.1 Remove the two window-frame nuts located on the upper edge of the window frame and swing the window frame open. - 7.6.2 Remove the window to prevent breakage.

-- 7.6.3 Pivot the window frame up or down until tension is off the frame hinges. - 7.6.4 Slide the frame to the right to remove it.
-The hinges separate, as shown in Figure 26.
+- 7.6.1 Remove the two window-frame nuts located on the upper edge of the window frame and swing the window frame open. - 7.6.2 Remove the window to prevent breakage. - 7.6.3 Pivot the window frame up or down until tension is off the frame hinges. - 7.6.4 Slide the frame to the right to remove it.
+The hinges separate, as shown in Figure 30.

 - 7.6.5 Replace the frame in reverse order.
 Slide the frame as necessary to align the top bolt holes with the bolts. - 7.6.6 Set the window squarely over the window opening.
-Make sure that all edges of the window are centered, overlapping the window gasket, and that the window is resting on the window support tabs. - 7.6.7 Swing the window frame into place and tighten the frame nuts.

-7.7 LED Light Assembly - Figure 27
+Make sure that all edges of the window are centered, overlapping the window gasket, and that the window is resting on the window support tabs. - 7.6.7 Swing the window frame into place and tighten the frame nuts. - 7.7 LED Light Assembly Figure 31Follow the steps for both light assemblies